 A virtual private network (VPN) secures information transmitted through that network, essentially fragmenting the information in ways that make it viewable only by a recipient who has an access key.
 A VPN operates on a principle used similarly by email using senders and recipients.
 A sender needs to identify a recipient for an email.
 When the creator of the email physically sends a communication, the email system encrypts the email and the only one who can view the information is the recipient, also known as the key holder.

 With a VPN, a user transmits data through a server that encrypts the data being sent.
 When the user reaches the end server, such as a login server at a business, the user enters login credentials.
 Those credentials become encrypted and can be viewed only by the recipient, the login server in this case.
-A VPN is simple to use, highly effective, and keeps sensitive data secure.
+Ultimate VPN guide is simple to use, highly effective, and keeps sensitive data secure.

 Use Strong Cloud Security